privacyidea/privacyidea-pam/README.md

 |prompt=|Set the default prompt text for the OTP.
 Note: If you want to use spaces in your text, use [] like [prompt=Text with spaces].|
 |debug|Enable debug logging.|

+### Example

+It is a good idea to use the include mechanisms of the PAM stack.
+This way you can define a file `/etc/pam.d/privacyidea-auth` and replace the `@include common-auth` in all PAM service configurations you wish to.

+A sample is located in the sample folder.
+You may need to adapt the sample according to the configuration design of your Linux distribution.

 ### Notes
 #### Push behavior
 If only push and **no** OTP token were triggered, the module will poll for the configured time without prompting the user for input.